benznest/flutter-snippet/README.md

 | `flt redux store→`                  | Store variable |
 | `flt redux store provider→`         | StoreProvider widget |
 <br /><br />
-## Shared Preference Library Flutter Snippets
+## Shared Preference Library Snippets

 Below is a list of [Shared Preference](https://pub.dartlang.org/packages/shared_preferences) library snippets and the triggers of each one.